ookiiwi/collatz_py/README.md

 # Collatz_py

-Visualization of the Collatz (aka Syracuse) conjecture in python.
+Visualization of the Collatz (aka Syracuse) conjecture in python and outputs an image.

 ## Installation
 ```sh